 Most likely your injury occurred when you:

-- Suddenly pushed your foot off the ground, to go from walking to running, or to running uphill for example
+- Suddenly pushed your foot off the ground, to go from walking to running, or to running uphill

 - Tripped and fell, or had another accident

 - Played a sport like tennis or basketball, with a lot of stopping and sharp turns

 Most injuries can be diagnosed during a physical exam.
 You may need an MRI scan to see what type of Achilles tendon tear you have.
 An MRI is a type of imaging test.

 - A partial tear means at least some of the tendon is still OK.

 - A full tear means your tendon is torn completely and the 2 sides are not attached to each other.

 What to Expect

 If you have a complete tear, you may need surgery to repair your tendon.
 Your doctor will discuss the pros and cons of surgery with you.
 Before surgery, you will wear a special boot that keeps you from moving your lower leg and foot.